Jon Bois: Early life and education

-Bois was born on September 24, 1982, and is originally from Louisville, Kentucky.
-From the fifth grade until high school, Bois was homeschooled.
+Bois was born on September 24, 1982, in Kansas City, Kansas, and grew up in Louisville, Kentucky, until moving to Atlanta, Georgia, aged nine.
+From the fifth grade until high school, Bois was homeschooled; he later wrote about his experience with homeschooling for Vice.
 He dropped out of college after one semester.
 Bois worked at RadioShack sometime in the early to mid 2000s, later publishing multiple articles detailing his personal experiences as an employee.

 Career

-Bois started as an editor at SB Nation in 2009.
+Bois started blogging in 2003 on the website ProgressiveBoink.com, which he co-founded along with a group of other writers, and first rose to online prominence co-writing the baseball-themed webcomic The Dugout with Brandon Stroud and Nick Dallamora.
+He started as an editor at SB Nation in 2009.
 From 2013 to 2015, Bois published "Breaking Madden," a series of articles in which he created unusual football scenarios in the Madden NFL video games.
 In August 2014, he published "The Tim Tebow CFL Chronicles," a sports story based on the fictional premise that NFL quarterback Tim Tebow had joined the Canadian Football League.

+Pretty Good

-In May 2015, Bois published the first episode of a documentary video series called "Pretty Good."
-The series told true stories of unusual events, often related to sports, such as the career path of baseball player Lonnie Smith, professional poker, and the infamous 1904 Olympic marathon, but also including a variety of other topics such as the Lawnchair Larry flight and the TV series 24. the series has thirteen episodes, the last of which was published in September 2017.
+In May 2015, Bois published the first episode of a documentary video series called Pretty Good.
+The series told true stories of unusual events, such as the career path of baseball player Lonnie Smith, professional poker, the infamous 1904 Olympic marathon, the Lawnchair Larry flight and the TV series 24.
+The series has thirteen episodes, the last of which, about Randall Cunningham and the 1987 NFL Players Strike, was published in September 2017.
+On April 24, 2024, 7 new episodes of Pretty Good were announced.
+These episodes have covered, among other things, the movie Independence Day, James Dolan and the New York Knicks, junk mail, and the history of people slipping on banana peels.

+Chart Party & scorigami

-In 2016, Bois began another documentary video series called "Chart Party," in which he used statistical analysis to explore and understand sports stories.
+In 2016, Bois began another documentary video series called Chart Party, in which he used statistical analysis to explore and understand sports stories.
 Of particular note, Bois published an episode in December 2016 called "Every NFL Score Ever," in which he discussed how football's scoring system makes some final game scores very unlikely, and coined the term "scorigami" to describe the act of achieving a never-before-seen final result.
 The video led one viewer to create a website to track new scorigami instances, and the term has seen usage in other sports publications.
 The series has also discussed topics such as the saddest punt in the world, how Barry Bonds’ 2004 season would have looked like if he had played without a bat, the NCAA Division I men's basketball tournament, and the career of Jeff Francoeur, who Bois describes as his “favorite worst baseball player”.